Dadido3/noita-mapcap/bin/capture-b/README.md

 ## State

-Works, not as fast as the go version, but ok.
+Works, not as fast as the go version, but fast enough.